 There is never a good enough reason for a professional truck driver to operate his vehicle when tired.

-When a driver is tired, many things can go wrong;
+When a professional truck driver is tired, many things can go wrong;

 - Diminished mental capacity to absorb information at the necessary rate